paulhhallam/OracleInstalls/README.md

-The set of recipes in this cookbook are here to provide a means to install various different oracle database configurations opn RedHat Linux 7.
+The set of recipes in this cookbook are here to provide a means to install various different oracle database configurations on RedHat Linux 7.

 I am using a set of Oracle Virtual Box VM's with disks configured for use by ASM.
 These instructions will not (not at the moment anyway) describe the setup of the VM's or the disk volumes.